 Wild Animal Suffering

 The number of animals in the wild is enormous and their lives are often short and brutal.
-They suffer predation, disease, natural disasters, starvation, dehydration, parasites, accidents and more.
-Of course, wild animals are not moral agents and so, whilst they are harmed by their coming into existence, cannot be morally judged for their bringing each other into existence.
+They suffer predation, disease, natural disasters, starvation, dehydration, parasites, accidents, and more.
+Of course, wild animals are not moral agents and so, whilst they are harmed by their coming into existence, cannot be morally accountable for procreating.
 As such, we believe this issue cannot be considered to fall within the scope of antinatalism and is therefore an independent issue.

 Additionally, there are interventions that may be of particular interest to antinatalists to both support and oppose.
-An intervention to support could be the use of contraception and the preventing of a new being from ever coming into existence – and has been proposed as an alternative to culling pigeon and rat populations in urban areas; and then, an intervention to oppose could be calls for rewilding (spreading ecosystems to areas where there currently are none) as a (partial) solution to the climate crisis but may result in the number of sentient beings coming into existence to significantly increase.
+An intervention to support could be the use of contraception and the prevention of a new being from ever coming into existence – and has been proposed as an alternative to culling pigeon and rat populations in urban areas.
+Further, an intervention to oppose calls for rewilding (spreading ecosystems to areas where there currently are none) as a (partial) solution to the climate crisis may prevent significant increases in the number of sentient beings coming into existence.

 • Wild Animal Initiative